-- 1. Member States shall take the necessary measures to provide for a limitation period that enables the investigation, prosecution, trial and judicial adjudication of criminal offences referred to in Articles 3 and 4 for a sufficient period of time after the commission of those criminal offences, in order for those criminal offences to be tackled effectively. - 2.
-Member State shall the take necessary measures to enable the investigation, prosecution, trial and judicial decision: - (a) of offences referred to in Articles 3 and 4 which are punishable by a maximum sanction of at least ten years of imprisonment, for a period of at least ten years from the time when the offence was committed, when offences are punishable; - (b) of offences referred to in Articles 3 and 4 which are punishable by a maximum sanction of at least six years of imprisonment, for a period of at least six years from the time when the offence was committed, when offences are punishable;
+- 1. Member States shall take the necessary measures to provide for a limitation period that enables the investigation, prosecution, trial and judicial decision adjudication of criminal offences referred to in Articles 3 and 4 for a sufficient period of time after the commission of those criminal offences, in order for those criminal offences to be tackled effectively. - 2.
+Member State shall the take the necessary measures to enable the investigation, prosecution, trial and judicial decision: - of offences referred to in Articles 3 and 4 which are punishable by a maximum sanction (a) of at least ten years of imprisonment, for a period of at least ten years from the time when the offence was committed, when offences are punishable; - (b) of offences referred to in Articles 3 and 4 which are punishable by a maximum sanction of at least five six years of imprisonment, for a period of at least five six years from the time when the offence was committed, when offences are punishable;

-Directive 2014/42/EU of the European Parliament and of the Council of 3 April 2014 on the freezing and confiscation of instrumentalities and proceeds of crime in the European Union (OJ L 127, 29.4.2014, p.
+51 Directive 2014/42/EU of the European Parliament and of the Council of 3 April 2014 on the freezing and confiscation of instrumentalities and proceeds of crime in the European Union (OJ L 127, 29.4.2014, p.
 39).

-- (c) of offences referred to in Articles 3 and 4 which are punishable by a maximum sanction of at least four years of imprisonment, for a period of at least four years from the time when the offence was committed, when offences are punishable. - 3.
-By way of derogation from paragraph 2, Member States may establish a limitation period that is shorter than ten years, but not shorter than four years, provided that the period may be interrupted or suspended in the event of specified acts. - 4.
-Member States shall take the necessary measures to enable the enforcement of: - (a) a penalty of imprisonment in the case of a criminal offence which is punishable by a maximum sanction of at least ten years of imprisonment, imposed following a final conviction for a criminal offence referred to in Articles 3 and 4, for at least ten years from the date of the final conviction; - (b) a penalty of imprisonment in the case of a criminal offence which is punishable by a maximum sanction of at least six years of imprisonment, imposed following a final conviction for a criminal offence referred to in Articles 3 and 4, for at least six years from the date of the final conviction; - (c) a penalty of imprisonment in the case of a criminal offence which is punishable by a maximum sanction of at least four years of imprisonment, imposed following a final conviction for a criminal offence referred to in Articles 3 and 4, for at least four years from the date of the final conviction.
+- (c) of offences referred to in Articles 3 and 4 which are punishable by a maximum sanction of at least three four years of imprisonment, for a period of at least three four years from the time when the offence was committed, when offences are punishable. - 3.
+By way of derogation from paragraph 2, Member States may establish a limitation period that is shorter than ten years, but not shorter than four years, provided that the period may be interrupted or suspended in the event of specified acts. - 3 4.
+Member States shall take the necessary measures to enable the enforcement of: - (a)

+(i) a penalty of more than five years of imprisonment; or alternatively imposed following a final conviction for a criminal offence referred to in Articles 3 and 4, for at least ten years from the date of the final conviction;

+(ii) a penalty of imprisonment in the case of a criminal offence which is punishable by a maximum sanction of at least ten years of imprisonment,